Jaerock Lee

-Jaerock Lee (April 20, 1943 – December 31, 2023) was a South Korean Christian pastor and author, who founded the cult with the name Manmin Central Church in Seoul.
-In 2018, he was convicted of multiple causes of sexual assault and rape against several members of his church, and he was sentenced to 15 years in prison.
+Jaerock Lee (April 20, 1943 – December 31, 2023) was a South Korean Christian pastor and convicted rapist who founded the Manmin Central Church in Seoul.

 Lee founded the Manmin Central Church in 1982, and it grew into a megachurch with a claimed membership of 120,000 in 9,000 member churches.
-In 2010, Manmin Central church claimed to have the largest number of churches in Korea.
-Lee's ministry was controversial, and he has been called a cult leader who was yet another in a long line of pastors falsely claiming they were god.
+In 2010, Manmin Central church claimed to have the largest number of churches in South Korea.
+Lee's ministry was controversial, and he has been called a cult leader.
+Lee also authored many books that have been translated into several languages.

-Lee died on December 31, 2023, at the age of 80.
-His books have been translated into several languages.
+In 2018, Lee was convicted of multiple charges of sexual assault and rape against several members of his church, and he was sentenced to 15 years in prison.
+He died on December 31, 2023, at the age of 80.

 Early life

 Before he converted, Lee had been sick for seven years.
 He attempted to commit suicide several times, but one day his elder sister took him to a Korean healing evangelist, after which he claimed his illnesses disappeared.